Intro to the Dev Environment

 - To demonstrate moving multiple files, re-create the

-file we just deleted from thesocks
+dress.socksfile we just deleted from thesocksdirectory -

 Now let's move all of the

-- Now, without changing directories, return the socks files back to where they belong
+.socksfiles out of thesocksfolder into our home folder.
+The following command assumes we're inside thesocksfolder:$ mv *.socks ~ - Now, without changing directories, return the socks files back to where they belong

 Copying Files & Directories